oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 #### 5. Secrets for model macros

 Create additional secrets as needed by macros in your model files.
-For example, these can store database URLs and credentials that are accessed using `@@FILE` macros in your model that reference the secrets.
+For example, these can store database URLs and credentials that are accessed using `@@SECRET` macros in your model that reference the secrets.
 For a discussion of model macros, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).

 #### 6. Domain resource attributes